top of page

 Writer's pictureThe Trout Bandit

-What do trout see, hear and smell?
+What do trout see, smell and hear?

-I have had a tough day or two on my favorite water recently.
-The water has been low and clear with a painfully slow flow, which is not unusual for this time of year.
+I had a tough day or two on my favorite water recently.
+The water has been low and clear with painfully slow flow, which is not unusual for this time of year.
 With the water low and slow, there is a noticeable ripple effect caused by my wading upstream to one of the ‘hot spots’.
 So, I tend to halt just downstream of the spot, wait a few minutes for the wake I have created to disappear and then begin casting upstream to the fish.

 blue bird skies and gin-clear water are not my friends in fishing for trout